asardaes/dtwclust/CONTRIBUTING.md

 For this case, we will start with the C++ side.
 A [`DistanceCalculator`](https://github.com/asardaes/dtwclust/blob/master/src/distance-calculators/distance-calculators.h) has to be implemented.
-The concrete class should be declared in the [corresponding header](https://github.com/asardaes/dtwclust/blob/master/src/distance-calculators/concrete-calculators.h), and added to the [factory](https://github.com/asardaes/dtwclust/blob/master/src/distance-calculators/DistanceCalculatorFactory.cpp).
+The concrete class should be declared there, and added to the [factory](https://github.com/asardaes/dtwclust/blob/master/src/distance-calculators/distance-calculators.cpp#L27).
 Since all time series are passed from R as a list of vectors, matrices, or complex vectors, there is a [templated class](https://github.com/asardaes/dtwclust/blob/master/src/utils/TSTSList.h) that works with `Rcpp`'s `NumericVector`, `NumericMatrix` and `ComplexVector`, saving them respectively as `RcppParallel`'s `RVector<double>`, `RMatrix<double>`, or Armadillo's `cx_vec` so that they are thread-safe.